 Agriculture is responsible for 11% of total greenhouse gas (GHG) emissions in the UK, despite only representing 0.5% of GDP.
 Concerningly, emissions from agriculture and land use have remained relatively stable since 2008, which is inconsistent with the UK Government’s Net Zero target.
 Accelerating the transition to low-emissions and nature-positive farming is essential if the UK is to meet its long-term climate and nature goals.

 The B4NZ Agriculture working group was established in December 2022 to develop specific recommendations for accelerating UK agriculture’s transition to net zero.
 The working group includes participants from the following banks and stakeholder organisations: Atom Bank, Gentle Farming, Handelsbanken, HSBC UK, Linking Environment And Farming (LEAF), the National Farmers’ Union (NFU), the Nature Friendly Farming Network (NFFN), Oxbury Bank Plc, Paragon Banking Group, Re:Pattern, the Soil Association and Triodos Bank UK.
+This group’s recommendations were published in March 2023 and form the basis of our policy asks moving forward.
+With a new Government in place, this offers a prime opportunity to capitalise on the renewed ambition of the new

 Our recommendations: